 5. Play tourist!
 Grab a map from the information centre and let the littles guide the way.
 We love exploring the waterfront through the kids’ eyes!

-7. Kids LOVE transportation – so take a ride on the bus, be there when the train arrives, or drive out and watch the planes land at the airport!
+7. Kids LOVE transportation – so take a ride on the bus(often free during Environmental Awareness Week), be there when the train arrives, or drive out and watch the planes land at the airport!
 Our kids also loved checking out the airplane and train outside Centennial Park.

 8. It can be tricky to visit a store without buying things, but if you CAN, then a visit to a pet store or Bass Pro Shops (which often has free kid-friendly crafts and events) to say hello to the animals is a great way to spend some time – especially on a hot day when you need some air conditioning!
 You can also visit the Greater Moncton SPCA (and did you know they host kids’ birthday parties, too?).

 9. Summers are filled with free, outdoor concerts, which are fabulous for family outings.
-The City of Moncton hosts free performances on Tuesdays at 7pm in Victoria Park and on Saturdays at 11am at the Market; you can find the list of performers here.
+Generally the City of Moncton hosts free performances on Tuesdays at 7pm in Victoria Park and on Saturdays at 11am at the Market in the summer.
 Midi Musique takes place Wednesdays from noon until 1pm at Oak Lane, off Main Street in Moncton.
-You can find the list of performers within the concert listings for The Capitol Theatre.
-Wednesdays in Riverview the fun is at Caseley Park.
-Visit the weekly Chocolate River Farmers’ Market and live music from 7pm to 8:30pm.
-(Rain moves the fun inside to the town’s community hall.)
-Also on Wednesdays, Dieppe hosts free concerts at 6:30pm at Place 1604.
-The lineup of performers can be found here.
+Wednesdays in Riverview the fun is at Caseley Park and Dieppe hosts free concerts Wednesdays at Place 1604.

 Need some more ideas?
 Check out our Summer Bucket List Bingo Cards for more ideas, like backyard bonfires and local geocaching, or our Fall Bucket List, with ideas for family chilli cook-offs and epic Halloween costumes.